 Here is a list of our favorite food and wine pairings and why they go well together.

-During our long and harassing days of work, we are often juggling between a myriad of tasks and stress to handle every day.
+During our long and harassing work days, we are often juggling a myriad of tasks and stress to handle every day.

 What is better to relax and break the daily routine than a perfect dinner?